marekhudyma/marekhudyma.github.io/_posts/2020-04-01-functional-tests-with-testcontainers.md

   <img src="/assets/2020-04-01-functional-tests-with-testcontainers/functional_tests.png" alt="Functional Tests">
   <figcaption>Functional Tests</figcaption>
 </figure>
-To summarize the main concept: Your entire production code need to be packed and run as docker image.
-If your service need to communicate to database, run database as docker image as well.
+To summarize the main concept: Your entire production code needs to be packed and run as a docker image.
+If your service needs to communicate to the database, run the database as a docker image as well.
-Your `functional tests` will test your code run as docker image.
-So your testing code does not have any connection to production code.
+Your `functional tests` will test your code run as docker image, so your testing code does not have any connection to production code.

 You also need to remember that a proper pyramid of tests is (from the biggest amount to the smallest amount):
 * unit tests